cloe-org/cloelib/README.md

 This project is licensed under the GLG License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-- This project highly benefits
+- This project relies on previous work by the Euclid Consortium and the `jaxcosmo` project.